HrugvedGole/Stock-Price-Analysis-and-Prediction-using-Stacked-LSTM/README.md

 ## 1. Sentiment Analysis Project

 This project aimed to analyze the sentiment of news headlines related to stocks using a Random Forest Classifier algorithm.
 The dataset comprised news headlines from various financial news sources.
-The primary objective was to classify the sentiment of each headline as either positive, negative, or neutral.
+The primary objective was to classify the sentiment of each headline as either positive or negative.

 #### Methodology: